Neoteric Solvents for Asymmetric Hydrogenation: Supercritical Fluids, Ionic Liquids, and Expanded Ionic Liquids

 Digital USD Citation

 Jessop, Philip G.; Stanley, Roy R.; Brown, Richard A.; Eckert, Charles A.; Liotta, Charles L.; Ngo, Truc T.; and Pollet, Pamela, "Neoteric Solvents for Asymmetric Hydrogenation: Supercritical Fluids, Ionic Liquids, and Expanded Ionic Liquids" (2003).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 24.